feliciahsieh/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 `ln -sf [taskNumber]-main.html index.html`

-6. If Docker complains about an existing container if you ran the container earlier, remove the container with
+6. If Docker complains about an existing container if you ran the container earlier, remove the container with the following commands and try again.
 ```
 sudo docker ps -a (to view the Docker ID)
 sudo docker -rm [containerName]